Maintaining a profitable affiliate program can be a daunting task, and it can be easy to only focus on growing top line revenue.

 Additional Costs to Factor In Calculating ROAS

 When calculating the ROAS of each advertisement campaign, you should also remember to factor in the following:

-- partner and vendor costs.
-This include all of the fees and commissions that need to be paid out to partners and vendors that work with you on either the campaign or channel level like the salaries of in-house advertising employees.
+- Partner and vendor costs - This include all of the fees and commissions that need to be paid out to partners and vendors that work with you on either the campaign or channel level.

-- the cost of affiliate commissions.
-This includes network transaction fees, payment transaction fees and the amount of commission paid to affiliates per sale.
+- The cost of affiliate commissions - This includes the amount of commission paid to affiliates per sale.

 These costs are easy to forget.
-If you neglect to include them in your calculations, you won’t get an accurate representation of the efficacy of each ad campaign.
+If you neglect to include them in your calculations, you will not get an accurate representation of the efficacy of each ad campaign.

 As with any marketing channel first and foremost your KPI’s should be considered.
 The most commonly adopted KPIs for affiliate marketing are leads, conversions, conversion rate and cost per acquisition (CPA).
 Implementing a successful affiliate marketing program is not without its pitfalls and misconceptions that can hurt your ROI but are all easily avoided when you know what to look for and how to optimise or reward affiliates and your overall program.